User Story Definition

 A spike story is a type of user story that is used to better understand a functional or technical requirement and thus eliminate uncertainties.
 It is an order for an analysis to answer a question, gather information or address project risks.
 Unlike a user story, it is not estimated.
 The development team is committed to investing a certain amount of time to perform the necessary analysis.
 The result leads to a revision of the user story in the sense of refinement, a division into several user stories or the description of a completely new user story.

 What do you think of the statement that a User Story is meant as an invitation or summary of a conversation between the client and the implementation team?

 Velocity is not mentioned in the Scrum Guide.
 Neither does it mention User Story, User Story Mapping, Story Points or acceptance criteria.
 Nevertheless, these tools are used in many organisations.

 Agile Product Development with Scrum

-An assessment of the systematic extraction of User Stories can be found here.
+Here you can find an assessment of the systematic extraction of User Stories.

 Here you can find a German podcast about User Story Splitting.